“What are AI agents?”… if these new, autonomous AI tools have caught your attention, you’re not alone.

 Example: A SaaS company support AI agent may diagnose issues with the software on the customer’s end and provide troubleshooting solutions.

-• E-commerce Automation: AI agents analyze user behavior and create personalized campaigns.
+These AI agents analyze user behavior and create personalized campaigns for e-commerce businesses.

 Example: An e-commerce AI agent can send customized discounts based on a user’s browsing history and purchase patterns.

-• Healthcare: AI agents assist in patient care by monitoring health data and alerting doctors about abnormalities.
+AI agents in healthcare assist in patient care by monitoring health data and alerting doctors about abnormalities.

 Example: A wearable AI agent in fitness bands can track heart rates and notify users or healthcare providers if it detects irregularities.